awsdocs/aws-control-tower-guide/doc_source/controltower-walkthrough-cleanup-identity.md

-# Clean Up Roles and Policies<a name="controltower-walkthrough-cleanup-identity"></a>
+# Remove AWS Control Tower Roles and Policies<a name="controltower-walkthrough-cleanup-identity"></a>

-These procedures walk you through how to clean up the roles and policies that were created when your landing zone was set up\.
+These procedures walk you through how to clean up the roles and policies that AWS Control Tower created when your landing zone was set up, or later\.

 **To delete the AWS SSO AWSServiceCatalogEndUserAccess role**